 Your key card is issued to you when you check in at the port for your cruise.
-This is your room key and ID for purchases made on board or when ordering drinks on board that is included in your beverage package.
+This is your room key and ID for purchases made on board or when ordering drinks on board that are included in your beverage package.
 It is also your exit and re-entry ticket when you arrive in port.
-You will need your key card with you at all times; therefore, a key card holder or lanyard is a great idea to keep it safe and dry and has fast become one of those cruise packing list essentials that many guests swear by!
+You will need your key card with you at all times.

 9. Beach towel clips

 A few of these are helpful for those windy days on deck to stop your towel from flying off your sun-lounger when you are swimming!

 10. Hat Clip

 Protecting yourselves from the summer sun both on board and on land means you can enjoy your vacation without sunburn.
 If you want to take your favorite sun hats but don’t want to ruin them by squashing them into a suitcase, then purchase a hat clip.

 This allows you to securely clip your hat to the outside of your hand baggage or backpack.

 11. Self-adhesive or magnetic hooks

 These are great to put on the walls of your cabin or bathroom for extra hanging space, especially for those wet swimsuits!

 Some of the walls in your cabin should hold magnetic hooks but take a packet of both magnetic and self-adhesive just in case.
 These are great for hanging up jackets, bags, or towels.

 12. Hanging closet organizer

 Pack a nylon hanging closet organizer to hang on the inside of your bathroom door.
 It’s convenient for all small items you can grab quickly before leaving without turning your cabin upside down looking for them!

-Think, earplugs, chargers, key cards, medicine, and hand sanitizer.
-Prepack the compartments at home before your travel, so you simply hang it onto the bathroom door when you unpack.
+Think earplugs, chargers, key cards, medicine, and hand sanitizer.
+Prepack the compartments at home before your travel so you hang it directly on the bathroom door when you unpack.

 13. Hand baggage essentials